vmware-archive/nsxraml/md-version/nsxvapi.md

 a percentage indication of current deploy / remove procedure.

 ### /2.0/vdn/controller/{controllerId}
-Working with a Specific Controller
+Working With a Specific Controller
 -----

 * **delete** *(secured)*: Delete the NSX controller.